lukenorberg/ase220-a2/README.md

 * Created and stylized home page

 Anna Dinius
-* Slightly modified the starting code created by Clarissa
+* Slightly modified the data.js file
-* Primary creator of 02.html and 03.html pages using the starting code
+* Worked on creating the detail.html file

 Clarissa Hornback
 * Worked on creating the dynamic cards for the index page